imagineLife/big-site/content/misc/a-web-first-path.md

 ## Browser-Curious

+The browser is what users "see": Safari, Chrome, Firefox, Opera, IE, Brave, Tor...
+These are [ web browsers](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/).
+Browsers have bunch of tech included in them, separate from internet content:

-- **HTML**: Documents, document elements, element attributes...
+- **HTML**: Documents, document elements, element attributes... web browsers can most commonly display some HTML to you.
-- **CSS**: The requirements with the cascade, selectors, the box model, positioning, layout mechanisms, pseudo-selectors, `@` tooling...
+- **CSS**: CSS is about styling, and styling can be written in a stylesheet.
+These stylesheets cascade in nature.
+These are referred to as cascading style sheets (CSS), and involve selectors, the box model, positioning, layout mechanisms, pseudo-selectors and more
-- **JavaScript**: Maybe try Interacting with the dom first
+- **JavaScript**: Javascript is most often used to alter the HTML & CSS, ass well as trigger asynchronous events in and from the browser.
   - JavaScript has a slew of details to learn, some more "under the hood" than others: [Prototypical Inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), [concurrency and the event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)....there's even a [spec available](https://262.ecma-international.org/12.0/) to get into the nitty gritty of JS
   - JavaScript is also the coding langauge of NodeJS, the server-side runtime noted in other parts of this page - learning "ins and outs" of JS can be hugeley impactful on a "full stack" engineer's abilities
 - **Browser APIs**: [Draging & Dropping](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent), [fetching data](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent), [Handing Files](https://developer.mozilla.org/en-US/docs/Web/API/File), [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation)